MGO – FREQUENTLY ASKED QUESTIONS

 No. Oysters eat algae and the Bay provides it for them.

-I can’t see any spat?
+I can’t see any juvenile oysters, aka spat?
 Did I get blank shells?

-Spat from the hatchery are very small – the size of a single coffee ground – and may not initially be readily visible.
-Let them grow for a month and they will be larger and easier to see.
-If by then you still don’t see any spat, then let your coordinator know.
+Oyster spat are very small – the size of a single coffee ground – and may not be visible at first.
+Give them time to grow and they will be easier to see.
+If months go by and you still don’t see any spat, then let your coordinator know.

 What if my oyster cage becomes heavily fouled?

-The accumulation of fouling organisms (similar to what grows on your pilings) is normal but can accumulate and become a nuisance – it can also make your cage heavy.
-Scrub your cage with a brush (no detergent or soap) and dip it in the water or hose it down.
+The accumulation of fouling organisms (similar to what grows on your pilings) is normal but can become a nuisance by making your cages heavy.
+Keep cages clean by regularly dipping them in the water like a tea bag, scrubbing them with a brush (no detergent or soap), or hosing them down.

 Will the fouling growth hurt the spat?

-No. The growth on the cage wire won’t hurt the spat.
+No, fouling growth won’t hurt the spat.
 It will simply make the cage heavier.
-As long as the wire mesh of the cage is at least 50% open for water flow the oysters will receive plenty of water.
-In other words the cage could be about 50% closed up due to fouling and still the spat will be ok.
-But please tend the cages and keep them from getting so fouled/heavy that they are hard to transport.
+As long as the cage’s wire mesh is at least 50% open for water flow, the oysters will receive plenty of water.
+Please avoid any concern by regularly tending to cages.

 When will the oysters be collected?